Board of Directors

 Dr. Richardson earned her Doctor of Veterinary Medicine degree from Colorado State University.
 She completed a rotating internship at the Animal Medical Center in New York City.
 Following two years of private practice, Dr. Richardson returned to the Animal Medical Center to complete her residency in surgery.
 She moved two cats and a dog across the country to be an instructor at the University of California at Davis Veterinary Teaching Hospital for 2 years.
 She then entered private and soon became a partner in Veterinary Surgical Associates in the East Bay of San Francisco.
 VSA grew to become Sage and in 26 years, grew from a 4 surgeon practice to a multi specialty and emergency practice in 3 states with over 70 doctors and 500 staff.
 Dr. Richardson completed the years long rigorous training, prerequisites and final testing to become a Diplomate of the American College of Veterinary Surgeons in 1996.
 She is very excited to be part of SC4A and work to help people and their pets in need.

-Katrina Warburton has spent more than 15 years in business operations and program management at Consumer and Enterprise SaaS software companies.
-Currently at Adobe Inc., she serves as Director of Business Strategy and Operations.
-Prior to Adobe, she worked at McAfee Inc. and Intel Corporation in a variety of executive operations and program management roles.
+Katrina Warburton has spent more than 15 years in business, marketing, sales operations and program/project management roles at Consumer and Enterprise SaaS software companies.
+Currently at VMware, she serves as the Head of Marketing Operations.
+Prior to VMware, she worked at Adobe, McAfee and Intel in a variety of executive operations roles.

 Katrina earned her Bachelor of Commerce degree from Monash University in Melbourne, Victoria, Australia.